+Mr. Caplan was recommended by Legal 500 US in 2019 for Copyright and in 2018 and the four years immediately preceding for Trademark Litigation.
 From 2004 to 2008, Mr. Caplan was recognized as a Southern California “Super Lawyer” by Los Angeles magazine, ranking him in the top 2.5 percent of Southern California lawyers age 40 or younger.
-In 2014, 2015 and 2016, Mr. Caplan was recommended by Legal 500 US for Trademark Litigation.

 Represented Zynga in litigation against a network of individuals and entities which sold guidebooks containing “secrets” to Zynga’s games to unwitting consumers.
 In reality, the guidebooks merely replicated elements from Zynga’s games, and misused Zynga’s trademarks in an effort to dupe consumers.
 We disrupted the networks and recovered dozens of domain names used by the network.